The golden afternoon light on the sunflowers…

-Recently, we had the opportunity to stay in Giverny while visiting Monet’s Garden.
-It was the start of our road trip through Normandy that included a magical visit to Mont Saint-Michel and a visit to Jumièges Abbey, considered to be among the most beautiful ruins of France.
+Recently, Ken and I had the opportunity to stay in Giverny while visiting Monet’s Garden.
+It was the start of our road trip through Normandy that included a magical visit to Mont Saint-Michel and a visit to the beautiful ruins of the Jumièges Abbey.
 And it was a wonderful start because we absolutely fell in love with Giverny the way that Monet fell in love with it.

 While we enjoyed visiting Monet’s Garden and being transported into one of his famous paintings, our stay in Giverny was even more pleasant and enjoyable!
-We were able to really get a feel of the French countryside that he loved so much while staying in a renovated historic farmhouse located on spacious and beautifully landscaped grounds.
+We were able to really get a feel of the French countryside that he loved so much while exploring the village and staying in a renovated historic farmhouse located on spacious and beautifully landscaped grounds.

-Another thing I loved about this hotel is the high end toiletries they provide.
-It was here that I first tried products from the amazing French brand Caudalie.
+Another thing I remember about our stay here is that it was the first time I tried the bath products from the amazing French brand Caudalie.
 I loved their shower gel and shampoo so much that I asked to purchase several bottles of each from the hotel!

 As much as I loved staying here, I was also glad to have brought my multi-outlet travel adapter because, from experience, smaller hotels and B&Bs never seem to have enough electrical outlets.
 I was also glad to have brought my mini travel steamer iron (dual voltage of course) since this was our first stop and all my dresses were wrinkled from the long flight from San Francisco to Paris!

 The hotel is located only 5 minutes from Monet’s Garden, and just a few minutes walk to the main area of town, but far enough removed to be utterly serene and peaceful.